jfragosoperez/learning-Go/README.md

 	     }
 	}
 	func main() {
-	     var c chan string = make(chan string)  //creating the channel declaring that the messages that will communicate it, will be strings
+	     var c chan string = make(chan string)  //creating the channel declaring that the messages
+	     //that will communicate it, will be strings

 	     go pinger(c)  // first sender subroutine
 	     go ponger(c)  // second sender subroutine